sbaiahmed1/react-native-blur/README.md

 const glassType: GlassType = 'regular';

-// BlurViewProps for component props interface MyComponentProps {
+// BlurViewProps for component props interface MyBlurComponentProps {
   blurProps: BlurViewProps;
 }

+// LiquidGlassViewProps for glass component props interface MyGlassComponentProps {
+  glassProps: LiquidGlassViewProps;
+}

+// Example with BlurView properties const blurProps: BlurViewProps = {
+  blurType: 'systemMaterial',
+  blurAmount: 50,
+  reducedTransparencyFallbackColor: '#FFFFFF',
+};

-// Example with all liquid glass properties const liquidGlassProps: BlurViewProps = {
+// Example with LiquidGlassView properties const liquidGlassProps: LiquidGlassViewProps = {
-  type: 'liquidGlass',
   glassType: 'regular',
   glassTintColor: '#007AFF',
   glassOpacity: 0.8,
+  isInteractive: true,
 };
 ```

 ## Example App

-The package includes a comprehensive example app that demonstrates all blur types, liquid glass effects, and practical use cases.
+The package includes a comprehensive example app that demonstrates both components with all their features.
 The example app features:

-- **Main Demo**: Interactive blur type selector with live preview
+- **BlurView Demo**: Interactive blur type selector with live preview of all blur types
-- **Liquid Glass Examples**: Showcase of iOS 26+ glass effects with customizable properties
+- **LiquidGlassView Demo**: Showcase of iOS 26+ glass effects with customizable properties
-- **Practical Use Cases**: Real-world examples like cards, modals, and overlays
+- **Practical Use Cases**: Real-world examples like cards, modals, and overlays using both components
-- **Comparison Views**: Side-by-side comparisons of different effects
+- **Comparison Views**: Side-by-side comparisons between BlurView and LiquidGlassView effects
+- **Platform Fallbacks**: Visual demonstrations of how effects degrade gracefully on older platforms

 To run the example: